• Skip to primary navigation

 • And if you don't like nuts or have a nut allergy, they can be omitted too.

-• If you want a thicker cake, you can bake it in a deep 9" square pan instead.
+• This cake is not very thick, it's more like bars.
+If you want a thicker cake, you can bake it in a deep 9" square pan instead.

 Can I Freeze Oatmeal Cake?